initOS/dob/README.md

   - See --help for more information

 * `odoo init [options]`
-  - Initialization of the environment including
-    * Generation of configuration file `etc/odoo.cfg`
+  - Generation of configuration file `etc/odoo.cfg`
-    * Checking out of the repositories
+  - Checking out of the repositories
-    * Initial generation of versions.txt file
+  - Initial generation of versions.txt file
     + Can aggregate the requirements.txt file of all repositories
     + Experimental because of specifier
-    * Creation of the scripts
+  - Creation of the scripts

 * `odoo freeze`
   - Freeze the python packages into the versions.txt